Anasse Kazib: Union delegate at Le Bourget

-2018 strike and rising media profile
+2018 strike and rising news media profile

 In 2018 Kazib was active in strikes opposing the opening of the rail sector to competition and the end of statutory recruitment.
 He criticized the tactic of staggered strikes and the union leadership's "bureaucrats", becoming a notable figure within the "AG de Paris Nord" union base.
 The law reform was nevertheless adopted in June 2018.

 From March 2018 he frequently appeared on talk shows including LCI, CNews, C8 and RT France, increasing his national visibility as a railway activist.
-He joined the radio programme Les Grandes Gueules on RMC in May 2018 as a regular fortnightly commentator (three times per month), alternating media work with his job as a railway worker; hosts appreciated his profile as a committed rank-and-file railwayman who did not speak like typical union leaders.
-On the programme he frequently used Marxist terminology, condemned capitalism and denounced police violence; his visibility led to racist harassment on social media.
+He joined the radio programme Les Grandes Gueules on RMC in May 2018 as a regular fortnightly commentator (three times per month), alternating news work with his job as a railway worker; hosts appreciated his profile as a committed rank-and-file railwayman who did not speak like typical union leaders.
+On the programme he frequently used Marxist terminology, condemned capitalism and denounced police violence; his visibility led to racist harassment on internet platforms.
 He was removed from Les Grandes Gueules in March 2020.
 He continued to appear on other television programmes such as Touche pas à mon poste ! on C8.

 During the Yellow vests movement, Kazib linked with figures such as Jérôme Rodrigues and participated in the 2019–2020 social protests against pension reform.